Every pet owner has had that moment. Innocently, you pick something up off the floor of your car… alongside a massive clump of dog hair. Yuck!

-Getting dog hair out of car carpet is no easy task so a physical barrier is often best.
+Getting dog hair out of a car carpet is no easy task so a physical barrier is often best.
 Car seats are no different.
-Luckily there are heaps of options available to keep your car seats dog hair free.
+Luckily there are heaps of options available to keep your car seat dog hair-free.

 Dog Car Seat Covers